celguar/Achiever/README.md

 - achievement filtering
 - achievement tracking
 - comparison
-- feats of strength
+- finish conversion of some achievements to vanilla
 - movable frame
-- game tooltip bars
+- game tooltips
 - support for more robust ordering (uiOrder with gaps should not break anything)

 ## TODO and not working server side:
-- vmangos patch filtering on categories and achievements
-- comparison events
+- some achievements like use LFG x times

 ## TODO and not working database side:
 - mask out all non relevant categories/achievements by patch